kenavolic/misc_cpp/vtkfltk/README.md

 ## Usage

-Assuming it s contained in `MyFLTKVTKContainerWidget` inheriting from some `FlWidget`
+Assuming it is contained in `MyFLTKVTKContainerWidget` inheriting from some `FlWidget`

 ```cpp